Samuel Whitcomb Jr.: Activist and reformer

-During his lifetime Whitcomb was better known for his journalism, and his untiring work for public schools and the rights of the common individual.
-He read the books he sold; information and data from them are used all through his writings and speeches.
+During his lifetime, Whitcomb was better known for his journalism and his untiring work for public schools and the rights of the common individual.
+He read the books he sold; information and data from them are used throughout his writings and speeches.
 Early on, he joined the Massachusetts temperance movement.
-In the 1830s he became a member of the Dorchester Workingmen's Party According to him, one of the party's aims was "to promote the distribution among the producers of wealth, of a more equitable proportion of the comforts and enjoyments resulting from their individual joint labours."
+In the 1830s, he became a member of the Dorchester Workingmen's Party.
+According to him, one of the party's aims was "to promote the distribution among the producers of wealth, of a more equitable proportion of the comforts and enjoyments resulting from their individual joint labours."

 Whitcomb was notable as a representative of the Northern, antebellum White; he was a self-educated working-class man who was politically active in several reform movements and had a deep sense of historical identity.
 His writing places him as belonging to the anti-slavery camp, but he was not an abolitionist.
 Whitcomb did not believe in equality of races.
 He criticized William Lloyd Garrison after Nat Turner's rebellion for supporting abolition.
 His speeches and writings advocating democracy rooted in working-class values made him an influential figure in other ways.

 In September 1833, the Monthly Traveler of Boston wrote the following about Whitcomb after one of his speeches: "Mr. Whitcomb, it will be recollected, has not reaped the advantages of an academic education; he has made himself what he now is,-- which, to our view, goes more to his credit, than though his name were put forth with all the honors of a college diploma."
 His enthusiasm for the opportunities available to common citizens in the new republic inspired him to write, advocate and speak for the common person.

-In 1847, while living in Washington D.C. and working as a revenue clerk for the Office of the Treasury, Whitcomb became a correspondent for the Boston Journal.
+In 1847, while living in Washington, D.C., and working as a revenue clerk for the Office of the Treasury, Whitcomb became a correspondent for the Boston Journal.
 He researched and wrote mainly about topics concerning populist politics and the public school system.
-From 1845 to 1849 he worked for the Teachers Placement Agency.
+From 1845 to 1849, he worked for the Teachers Placement Agency.
 His activist and journalist work garnered him friendships with influential people such as Edward Everett and Horace Mann.